-- Policy LU-94 Allow industrial park developments in the Business Center, Business Park, and Industrial zones. - Policy LU-95 Reserve industrial sites located adjacent to an Airport Zone for airport/aircraft related uses. - Policy LU-96 Limit building heights and land use intensities beneath airport approach and departure paths to protect public safety. - Policy LU-97 Do not permit general aviation activity to adversely affect commercial aviation use and safety at Bremerton International Airport. - Policy LU-98 Give air safety the highest priority in the planning and management of the airport system. - Policy LU-99 Evaluate proposed airports and heliports on the basis of demonstrated need; effect on air safety; and their noise, safety, and other impacts on surrounding land uses. - Policy LU-100 Discourage non-industrial uses from locating within industrial areas, with the exception of worker convenience uses such as restaurants, banks, and auto service stations. - Policy LU-101 Consider potential industrial sites as a resource that should be protected from competing or conflicting uses - Policy LU-102 Maintain an industrial lands inventory report that identifies vacant land without major natural limitations, and which is or could be zoned for industrial use.
+- Policy LU-99 Allow industrial park developments in the Business Center, Business Park, and Industrial zones. - Policy LU-100 Reserve industrial sites located adjacent to an Airport Zone for airport/aircraft related uses. - Policy LU-101 Limit building heights and land use intensities beneath airport approach and departure paths to protect public safety. - Policy LU-102 Do not permit general aviation activity to adversely affect commercial aviation use and safety at Bremerton International Airport. - Policy LU-103 Give air safety the highest priority in the planning and management of the airport system.

+- Policy LU-104 Evaluate proposed airports and heliports on the basis of demonstrated need; effect on air safety; and their noise, safety, and other impacts on surrounding land uses. - Policy LU-105 Discourage non-industrial uses from locating within industrial areas, with the exception of worker convenience uses such as restaurants, banks, and auto service stations. - Policy LU-106 Maintain an industrial lands inventory report that identifies vacant land without major natural limitations, and which is or could be zoned for industrial use.